kejsardamberg/TAF.TestlinkAdapterServer/README.md

 ## Schematic overview of TAF Testlink Adapter Server
 ![Schematic overview of TAF Testlink Adapter Server workings](http://46.101.193.212/TAF/images/TafTestlinkAdapterServerOverview.png "Overview")

-## Usage example
-*The TAF Testlink Adapter Server* is started from the command line with a few parameters.

-     java -jar TafTestlinkAdapterServer.jar testlinkaddress=http://mytestlinkserver:80/testlink/lib/api/xmlrpc/v1/xmlrpc.php devkey=2a861343a3dca60b876ca5b6567568de username=taftestlinkuser

-where port number is the *TAF Testlink Adapter Server* port number for TAF to connect to, also stated as the TCP port in the URL given as a run settings parameter in the TAF test run (e.g. http://localhost:8080/taftestlinkadapter).
-Default TCP port is 80.
-The important part is that it should not be a port in use already, by Testlink or other web server.

 ## How this adapter works
 The TAF test automation has a build in test runner and test listener.
 When a test run is finished a check is performed if the test run settings parameter called: